 The 2020 Jeep Renegade is only mid-level efficient, but the turbocharged engine is the better pick of the two.

-The 2020 Jeep Renegade delivers better fuel economy with its more torquey engine, but we think more people will buy the less expensive version.
+The 2020 Jeep Renegade delivers better fuel economy with its torque-rich engine, but we think more people will buy the less expensive version.
 Based on its fuel economy, we give the Renegade 5 out of 10 for gas mileage.
-(Read more about how we rate cars.)

 Base models with front-wheel drive and the 2.4-liter engine earn EPA ratings of 22 mpg city, 30 highway, 25 combined, while all-wheel drive drops those numbers to 21/29/24 mpg.
 The optional 1.3-liter turbo-4 brings a slight efficiency boost with 24/32/27 mpg for front-wheel drive and 23/29/26 mpg for all-wheel drive, while the Trailhawk sees a slight hit for its increased capability for 22/27/24 mpg.